dennisvdang/Chroma-based-Music-Segmentation/README.md

 ![ssm-types](/images/ssm-types.webp)

 ### Finding Repetitions in Self-Similarity Matrices
-The `find_repetitions` function is designed to identify repeating segments within a piece of music by analyzing its SSM.
-The code is a custom implementation adapted from the methodology presented by Mauch, Noland, and Dixon (2009) [1] at the 10th International Society for Music Information Retrieval Conference (ISMIR) and attempts to do the following:
+To analyze a song for repeated musical segments, we compare segments of the music that start at different beats but are of equal length.
+We're specifically looking for segments that are either exactly the same or very similar to each other.

+**Segment Comparison**: For each pair of segments starting at beats $i$ and $j$, we examine their corresponding elements (or beats) to assess how similar they are.
+This evaluation generates a series of values, recorded in the Self-Similarity Matrix as Pearson correlation coefficients, which quantify the similarity over the full span of the segments under comparison.

+$$D_{i,j,l} = \left( r_{i,j}, r_{i+1,j+1}, \ldots, r_{i+l,j+l} \right)$$

+**Identifying Perfect and Near-Perfect Matches**: Ideally, if two segments are exactly the same, all the comparison values would be ones, indicating a perfect match.
+However, not all repetitions are perfect due to variations in performance, recording, or intended musical changes.
+Thus, near-perfect matches are allowed and are defined using two parameters, $p$ and $t_s$, where we used the same parameter values of $p = 0.1$ and $t_s$ as the original study.

+**Handling overlaps**: Once segments that meet or exceed the similarity threshold are identified, they are added to a list of repetitions.
+If there's any overlap between identified repetitions, only the ones with the highest similarity (according to the set thresholds) are kept.

-A search for repetitions is conducted across all diagonals in the matrix, spanning a variety of segment lengths.
+**Searching for Repetitions**: A search for repetitions is conducted across all diagonals in the matrix, spanning a variety of segment lengths.
 Employing the same parameters as [1], we designate a minimum segment length of $m_1 = 12$ beats and a maximum of $m_M = 128$ beats, creating a vast search space.
 To optimize our search, we only consider beats with a correlation $r$ exceeding a threshold $t_r$, and we presuppose that segment durations are quantized to multiples of four beats.
 We employed a threshold of $t_r = 0.65$ similar to [1].
 Future endeavors aim to refine $t_r$ based on empirical data.
 The original study further narrows the search space by only allowing segments that start at the beginning of bars, calculated using a harmony change likelihood function and beat detection function, which is outside the scope of this project.

-To evaluate the similarity between a segment starting at beat $i$ and another commencing at beat $j$ of identical length $l$, we examine the diagonal elements:

-$$D_{i,j,l} = \left( r_{i,j}, r_{i+1,j+1}, \ldots, r_{i+l,j+l} \right)$$

-If the segments initiating at $i$ and $j$ are identical, $D_{i,j}$ will consist solely of ones, enabling the characterization of a perfect match by:

-$$\min\{D_{i,j,l}\} = 1.$$

-This criterion is relaxed by employing the empirical $p$-quantile function instead of the minimum, and we adopt a segment threshold $t_s$ less than unity.
-Accordingly, a repetition is defined by:

-$$\text{quantile}_p\{D_{i,j,l}\} > t_s.$$

-The parameters $p = 0.1$ and $t_s = 0.6$ were chosen by [1].
-Future research will focus on adjusting these parameters based on ground truth data.
-A set of repetitions $$R_{i,l} = \{j : \text{quantile}_p\{D_{i,j,l}\} > t_s\}$$
- is compiled into a list $L$ of repetition sets if it describes at least one repetition (i.e., it contains more than one element $j$).
-In cases of segment overlap, only the index with the higher score is retained in $R_{i,l}$.

-Each set $R_{i,l}$ suggests a potential segment type, with its elements indicating the starting beats of segment instances.
-Given that repetition sets typically outnumber actual segment types, the heuristic of "a music editor—aiming to economize on paper—is employed: the editor would initially select the repetition set where $l \times \lvert R_{i,l} \rvert$ is maximized, then apply this criterion iteratively to the remaining song segments, effectively implementing a greedy algorithm.
-An exception arises if a sub-segment of a repetition is found to recur more frequently than the entire segment, prompting the selection of $R_{i,l}$ corresponding to the sub-segment."

-As an exact implementation of the greedy algorithm described by [1] is difficult due to linguistic ambiguities, we created 3 variations of a greedy selection algorithm and plan to test their performance alongside the two SSM types.
+**Greedy Algorithm for Selection**:
+- We replicate the greedy algorithm used to identify the most noteworthy repeating segments.
+This process starts by selecting the repetition set whose product of `length` and `similarity score` is the highest, then continues to evaluate all segments under this criterion.
+An exception to this selection process is made when a sub-segment occurs more frequently within longer ones; the subsegment is given precedence in these cases.
+While the precise mechanics of the original greedy algorithm as described by [1] remain somewhat open to interpretation due to linguistic ambiguity, our approach has been to closely emulate the described methodology while also developing two additional algorithms to facilitate downstream analyses.
+- We created an additional greedy algorithm that aims to maximize the total length of the music that is covered by identified repeating patterns.
 ### Greedy Segment Selection Algorithms
 This section describes the original and two alternative greedy algorithms implemented for segment selection, highlighting their methodologies and differences.